About us

 During the last 10 years in the East Bay, Tracy has worked within the nonprofit sector to uplift the voices and power of refugees, immigrants, workers, women, youth, LGBTQ community, and incarcerated individuals.
 With her creative passion for visual storytelling, she decided to take my own vision into own hands and became a freelancer in videography and graphic facilitation.
 Today she is back home in San Jose with her parents, trying to combine all her worlds.

-Sal Tran
+Sage Tran